hiyama341/teemi/README.rst

     :alt: Notebook 08
     :target: https://colab.research.google.com/github/hiyama341/teemi/blob/main/colab_notebooks/09_BUILD_Library2.ipynb

-08. Shows how results from the ML can be translated into making a target library of strains |Notebook 08|.
+08. Results from the ML can be translated into making a targeted library of strains |Notebook 08|.